beNative/git-automation/TECHNICAL_MANUAL.md

 -   **Entry Point:** `index.tsx` -> `App.tsx`
 -   **Responsibilities:**
-    -   Renders the entire user interface using React.
+    -   Renders the entire user interface using React, including the custom title bar.
+    -   **Custom Title Bar:** The `TitleBar.tsx` component implements the UI for the top of the window.
+It uses the CSS property `-webkit-app-region: drag` to make the window draggable.
+All interactive elements within the bar (buttons, search input) must have `-webkit-app-region: no-drag` to remain clickable.
     -   Holds the majority of the application's client-side business logic.
     -   **Security:** The renderer cannot directly access Node.js APIs.
 All such operations must be requested from the Main process via the Preload script.